appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/reference/git-settings.md

 * **CURL command**: The provided CURL command is specifically intended for configuring automatic updates within Appsmith's CI/CD setup.
 It triggers a POST request to the specified endpoint, initiating the deployment process for the designated app and branch.

-* **Bearer token**: A bearer token is a type of access token used for authentication.
+* **Bearer token**: You can use this bearer token for authenticating CI/CD requests.
 You can add this bearer token to your secrets or environment variables for secure access.
 Once generated, paste your bearer token immediately.
 You won't be able to do this later.

 For more information see [Continuous Delivery (CI/CD) with Git](/advanced-concepts/version-control-with-git/cd-with-git)